-In a Dutch oven over medium-high heat, combine the honey and bay leaves and bring to a simmer.
+In a deep, wide sauté pan over medium-high heat, combine the honey and bay leaves and bring to a simmer.
 Reduce the heat to medium and continue to simmer, stirring occasionally, until the honey is fragrant and turns a rich amber color, about 3 minutes.
 Remove from the heat.

-Place the butter pieces in the pot, spacing them evenly.
-Using tongs, carefully place a pear half, cut side down, on top of each piece of butter.
-Cover the pot, transfer to the oven and roast the pears for 10 minutes.
-Using a long-handled spoon, gently turn the pears over and baste with the honey mixture.
-Drizzle the pears with the amaretto and continue to roast, uncovered, until they are golden brown and a paring knife slips easily into the centers, 6 to 8 minutes.
-Remove the pot from the oven and let the pears cool slightly in the honey mixture, about 30 minutes.
+Place the butter pieces in the pan, spacing them evenly.
+Using tongs, place a pear half, cut side down, on top of each piece of butter.
+Cover the pan, transfer to the oven and cook for 10 minutes, then gently turn the pears over and baste with the honey mixture.
+Drizzle the pears with the amaretto.
+Return the pan, uncovered, to the oven and continue to cook until the pears are golden brown and tender, 6 to 8 minutes.
+Remove from the oven and let the pears cool slightly in the honey mixture, about 30 minutes.

 In a bowl, whisk the yogurt until smooth.
-To serve, place each pear half in a bowl, dollop with the yogurt and sprinkle with the almonds, dividing evenly.
-Drizzle with some of the honey mixture from the pot and serve immediately.
+Place the pear halves in bowls, top with the yogurt and sprinkle with the almonds.
+Drizzle some of the honey syrup over the pears and serve.
 Serves 6.